Since our stay at Topnotch in 2012, the resort has been renovated and has a new look – see my review from our 2014 stay for an update.

 The suite also has two big bathrooms.
 One thing I really loved here was that Topnotch provides full-sized containers of shampoo, conditioner, shower gel, and lotion.
 I’ve never stayed at a hotel that did this before, and to me it demonstrates more than just lip service to protecting the environment.

 So what is there to do at Topnotch?
-Let’s start with the pools – there are two that families can use, one indoor and one out.
+Let’s start with the pools – there are two beautifully designed pools (clearly whoever was in charge of pools knew all about the pavers pool deck problems and steered well clear of that particular material) that families can use, one indoor and one out.
 On the day we were there, the outdoor pool was full of kids playing and adults admiring the view of Mount Mansfield.
 There’s a separate outdoor pool that’s adults-only, so parents don’t have to feel at all self-conscious about splashes and shrieks.

 Inside there are plenty of options as well, including board games and the ping-pong table.
 But my boys especially loved the game room, which has a variety of video game systems from a Wii to a Playstation – pick up the games themselves at the front desk.
 Some kids probably have their diablo items ready with them so they can continue their online games when away on holiday.
 My kids actually ended up using this room to play around on their iPads, when I asked what they were doing considering they had the biggest variety of games ever given to them, they told me they were back playing Minecraft!
 All they ever do is play on Minecraft back home.
 They often play it with each other and their friends online with the use of GGServers to find interesting and creative worlds to venture round (yes, I’ve watched them wander around and create some pretty cool stuff!) but to be jumping back on what they already know when they could have played on any number of games on different systems was… Well, I’m not sure actually, if they enjoy playing Minecraft so much together, I guess I should let them play together.
 At least they didn’t leave the room in a mess like I’m sure some other kids would!